tomerschwartz24/ALB-app/README.md

 ### ___This project utilizes Terraform in order to deploy AWS resources___
   1. all relevant .tf files to deploy the necessary ELB and webserver are included
-  2. Terraform deployment visualalization :
+  2. Terraform deployment visualization :

   <img src="README-resources/TF-Graph.jpg" alt="alt text" width="750" height="600">